atliSig/tts-exercises/4_script_design/README.md

 # Create a reading list
 Your task is to maximize diphone coverage in a list of 500 sentences.
-The coverage is 100% if all diphones appear at least onece in your reading list.
+The coverage is 100% if all diphones appear at least once in your reading list.
 You can use any method/algorithm you like to achieve this as long as you motivate your design choices.

 Your main goal should be to achieve a better coverage than by simply choosing a random set of 500 sentences which yields a coverage of approximately 67%.